Regional Landscape & Conservation Planning Projects

 Southwest Florida Water Management District Land Use and Management Decision Support System

-Principal Investigators: Tom Hoctor, University of Florida Center for Landscape Conservation Planning
+Principal Investigators: Tom Hoctor; University of Florida Center for Landscape Conservation Planning

 The purpose of this project was to develop a GIS Application to assist conservation and land use planning within and near conservation lands owned by the Southwest Florida Water Management District.
 The application identifies primary and secondary impacts, such as from roads, recreation, and land use changes, using the best available spatial data and information from an extensive literature review.